giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 Each polygon has a `weight` value in `S0`, denoted by `w0`, and a corresponding value in `S1`, denoted by `w1`.

-By default, the model evaluates the polygon weight at each intermediate elevation `z` by linear interpolation between `w0` and `w1`.
+By default, the model evaluates the material weight assigned to each polygon at an intermediate elevation `z` by linear interpolation between its reference values `w0` and `w1`.

 In this example, `w0` and `w1` are equal for each polygon.
 The default interpolation would therefore produce a constant elastic modulus along the pole.